 Pay Off Your Smallest DebtOne of the fastest ways to improve your debt-to-income ratio is to pay off a debt.
 And the fastest debt to pay off is the smallest.
 Once that debt is gone, you’ll have to cut down on your total monthly payments, lowering your debt-to-income ratio.
 You’ll then have more money to put towards other debts, making the rest of the process easier.

 Consolidate and RefinanceCombining debt consolidation with refinancing does a few things for you:

 - It combines several debts into one, making it easier to track and pay down said debt.

 - It scores you a lower interest rate (if you do the refinance right) and extends your loan term, lowering your monthly payment — therefore, decreasing your debt-to-income ratio.

+Track Your Ratio RegularlyRecalculate your debt-to-income ratio monthly.
+It’ll keep you motivated to stay on the right track.
 Plus, it’ll help you catch any problems, such as if you took on extra debt this month without thinking about it.

 Keep an Eye on Your DTIYour debt-to-income ratio plays a critical role in buying a home or getting a better mortgage rate.
 More importantly, however, it’s an excellent financial health indicator.
 Sure, you might have a healthy salary, but income doesn’t matter when most of it goes towards debt payments and interest.
 Make sure to keep tabs on your debt-to-income ratio and pay down debt when you notice it creeping up.
 Your future self will thank you.
 Best Debt consoliodation